Quantum theory of electrically levitated nanoparticle-ion systems: Motional dynamics and sympathetic cooling: Conclusion

 \section{Conclusion}

-We have derived a theory to describe the quantum dynamics of a levitated nanoparticle co-trapped with an ion ensemble in a dual-frequency Paul trap.
-We have used it to quantify the performance of ion-based sympathetic cooling in levitodynamics and to provide analytical estimates of the nanoparticle occupations, which apply to a wide variety of electric trap geometries and parameters.
-For state-of-the-art experiments, our theory predicts ion-based sympathetic cooling of the nanoparticle motion below $1~\mathrm{K}$ using a single ion, and below $1~\mathrm{mK}$ using the center-of-mass mode of an ensemble of $N=12$ ions.
+We have derived a theory to describe the quantum dynamics of a levitated nanoparticle co-trapped with an ion ensemble in a dual-frequency linear Paul trap.
+We have used it to make quantitative predictions about ion-based sympathetic cooling in levitodynamics and to provide analytical estimates of the nanoparticle occupations, which apply to a wide variety of electric trap geometries and parameters.
+Our theory predicts that, if external noise is suppressed in state-of-the-art experiments, the nanoparticle motion can be sympathetically cooled below $1~\mathrm{K}$ using a single ion, and below $25~\mathrm{mK}$ using the center-of-mass mode of an ensemble of $N=8$ ions.
 We have identified the main limitations of this scheme to be high trap-displacement noise rates $\Gamma_j^{\rm td}$ and, most importantly, the vast difference between ion and nanoparticle mechanical frequencies, $\Omega_{ji}'$ and $\Omega_{jp}'$.
-To obtain insight into these limitations, we can set $\Gamma_j^{\rm td}=0$ and equal mechanical frequencies, $\Omega_{ji}'=\Omega_{jp}'=2\pi\times 1~\mathrm{kHz}$ in our model, while keeping the same values used throughout this work for the remaining parameters.
-This choice results in a predicted steady-state nanoparticle occupation of $\sim110$ phonons using a single ion, in the absence of optical feedback and without optimizing other parameters.
-Future efforts toward ground-state cooling should thus be aimed not only at reducing unwanted noise, but also at bridging this frequency gap, for instance through coupling both particle and ions to the same optical cavity \cite{Pflanzer_2013}.
+To obtain insight into these limitations, we can set $\Gamma_j^{\rm td}=0$ and equal mechanical frequencies, $\Omega_{ji}'=\Omega_{jp}'=2\pi\times 1~\mathrm{kHz}$ in our model, while keeping the same values used throughout this work for the remaining parameters~\footnote{Note that this is only a thought experiment, since having equal mechanical frequencies would not correspond to a stable dual-frequency trap for both particles.
+Also, changing the frequencies would necessarily change other parameters as well such as the coupling rate $g$, which we leave unchanged for this estimate.}.
+This choice results in a predicted steady-state nanoparticle occupation of $119$ phonons using a single ion, in the absence of optical feedback.
+Future efforts toward ground-state cooling should thus be aimed not only at reducing unwanted noise, but also at bridging this frequency gap, for instance through coupling both particle and ions to the same optical cavity~\cite{Pflanzer_2013}.
 A second option is to modulate the distance between ion and nanoparticle, and thus their Coulomb coupling, at a frequency $\Omega_{ji}'-\Omega_{jp}'$ in order to parametrically amplify the sympathetic cooling.
 This modulation could be achieved in free space, i.e., without the need for cavities, by, e.g., applying an AC voltage to one of the endcap electrodes.

 Beyond sympathetic cooling, the theory we have developed has enabled us to provide analytical expressions for all system parameters, including the secular motional frequencies, coupling rates, and equilibrium positions of ion and nanoparticle.
 Our work thus provides the theoretical toolbox needed to describe ion-nanoparticle levitodynamics experiments in the quantum regime.
 Moreover, it opens the door to assess the feasibility of protocols to prepare quantum motional states of electrically levitated nanoparticles without the use of light.